petal07/HospitalScheduler/README.md

 - run `:load HospitalScheduler`
 - run `run`
 - Follow the prompts that appear
-- Output will appear on the command line, as well as being printed to a txt output file.
+- Output will appear on the command line, as well as being printed to a txt output file

 ## Example Output:
 ```